 Upper school: 6th–12th grade

-Note: 6th grade students may choose either the Lower or Upper School program, depending on readiness and family preference.
+Note: 6th grade families may choose either program depending on readiness and family preference.

 Parents

-At Connections we believe that parents play a vital role in their children’s education and in the overall success of our community.
-To foster a collaborative and supportive environment, parents must be actively involved in Connections by serving in some capacity and remaining on campus for the duration of the day.
-This commitment helps strengthen our community and supports the educational experience for all students.
+We believe parents play a vital role in both their children's education and the overall success of our community.
+As a co-operative program, parents serve alongside one another and remain actively engaged throughout the co-op day.
+This shared investment strengthens our community, builds meaningful relationships, and supports a rich educational experience for all students.

 Location